-- -Students will demonstrate knowledge, strengths and challenges to respectfully engage other religions and worldviews - -Students will demonstrate the knowledge of the practices of one's own worldviews/core commitments and the capacity to appreciate and value the practices of other religious traditions. - -define the skills and attributes of the leading interfaith leaders in the Holy Land context and assess their own level of competency in those areas. - -demonstrate and critique theory and practice of religious tradition in the social context of Israel and Palestine - -demonstrate knowledge of and development of Christian-Muslim-Jewish relations and practice interfaith dialoge onsite as well as in the Twin Cities community. - -Discover and explore spiritual resources for conflict transformation and peacebuilding from the Muslim, Jewish and Christian lens.

--demonstrate the capacity and growth to respectfully engage religious pluralism and diverse core commitments, including "best practices" in American society through the lens of Palestinian-Israelis context (final paper).
+- -Students will demonstrate knowledge, strengths and challenges to respectfully engage other religions and worldviews - -Students will demonstrate the knowledge of the practices of one's own worldviews/core commitments and the capacity to appreciate and value the practices of other religious traditions. - -grow intercultural competence skills that "empower personal and social transformation," (from CGEE Pedagogy article) - -define the skills and attributes of the leading interfaith leaders in the Holy Land context and assess their own level of competency in those areas. - -demonstrate and critique theory and practice of religious tradition in the social context of Israel and Palestine -demonstrate knowledge of and development of Christian-Muslim-Jewish relations and practice interfaith dialog onsite as well as in the Twin Cities community. - -Discover and explore spiritual resources for conflict transformation and peacebuilding from the Muslim, Jewish and Christian lens. - -demonstrate the capacity and growth to respectfully engage religious pluralism and diverse core commitments, including "best practices" in American society through the lens of Palestinian-Israelis context (final paper).

-Program Costs and Funding Need Number of persons: 10 students (Interfaith Scholars) + 3 faith leaders = 13
+Program Costs and Funding Need

+Number of persons: 10 students (Interfaith Scholars) + 3 faith leaders = 13

-Estimated program fee: $$3,000 \times 13 =$ \$39,000 Estimated airfare: $$1500 \times 13 =$
+Estimated program fee: \$3,000 x 13 = \$39,000

+Estimated airfare: $$1500 \times 13 = $19,500$

-\$19,500 Total cost: \$58,500
+Total cost: \$58,500